 The way this works isn’t “well he could have A-10o, but we beat A-8s” That makes it sound like it’s one hand versus one hand.
 That’s not how poker ranging works.

-Then, the next part of this puzzle, is you ask how likely it is each combination is in his range.
+You then ask how likely it is for each combination to be in his range.
 We’re losing on the scoreboard 26 to 4, and I don’t even know if we can count those four.
 This is looking pretty bad.

 So, if we can’t beat any hand that he’s value betting really, we need to ask ourselves: Is he bluffing there ever?